cmaureir/progra-alma/lectures/week3/lecture12.rst

        hand = {(1, 'S'), (1, 'H'), (1, 'C'), (13, 'D'), (12, 'S')}

    #.
 A *full* is a hand in which three cards must have a common value,
-      and the other two cards has another coomon value.
+      and the other two cards has another common value.
       Write a function which indicates if the hand is or not a full::

           >>> hand_1 = {(1, 'S'), (1, 'H'), (6, 'C'), (1, 'D'), (6, 'D')}